best-practice-and-impact/qa-of-code-guidance/book/intro.md

 The principles in this book are language agnostic.
 The book does not aim to form a comprehensive learning resource and you may often need to study further resources to implement these practices.
-That said, examples and useful references are provided for **Python** and **R**, as open source languages that are commonly applied across government.
+That said, we have provided examples and useful references for **Python** and **R**, as these open source languages that are commonly applied across government.

 ## About us